hghamblin/f22_hamblin_graham/references/hamblin_graham_seniorproject.md

 ### Personal Background

-Graham Hamblin
-ham20052@byui.edu

 I have completed Math 425 (Applied Linear Regression), CSE 450 (Machine Learning), and am currently enrolled in Math 488 (Consulting).
-Upon graduating in December, I hope to find work relating to education or government projects and look forward to enrolling in a Master's program within the next two years.
+Upon graduating in December, I hope to find work related to education or government projects and look forward to enrolling in a Master's program within the next two years.

+Email: ham20052@byui.edu

 ### Project Background